Eruv: Specific laws of eruv

 In general, authorities agree that eruvin are subject to certain restrictions.
 For example, they can be located in only certain places, and may not be of indefinite size.
 A prohibition against walking too far outside city boundaries (techum, see Eruv techumin) limits the possible size of an eruv.
-Also, the eruv walls or doorways must be at least 10 tefachim (about 1 meter) in height.
+Also, the eruv walls or doorways must be at least 10 tefachim (about 1 metre) in height.

 The laws of eruv differ depending on whether the eruv contains only private domains and carmelit, or else public domains (reshut harabim deoraita) as well.
 If public domains are not included, the eruv wall may include "doorways" constructed out of wire and posts, with no actual door in them.
 If public domains are included, the wall must be an actual wall – every "doorway" must have a door in it, and these doors must be closed each night.
 This situation was common in ancient walled cities, but is rare nowadays.
 So in practice, eruvin are only built in areas that do not include a public domain.

 What constitutes a "public area" is debated.
 The strict opinion holds that any road more than 16 cubits wide is a public domain, while the lenient opinion holds that a public domain must have both 16 cubits of width and 600,000 people passing through the road on a single day.
-In practice, communities that build eruvin accept the lenient opinion.
+In practice, most communities that build eruvin accept the lenient opinion, although certain neighborhood eruvin are able to use the more stringent opinion.
 However, in a few large cities such as New York City, it is possible that more than 600,000 people pass through certain roads in a single day.
 This would prevent building an eruv there even according to the lenient opinion.
-This possibility is the source of debates in New York City over whether a particular eruv, or any eruv is valid.
+This possibility is the source of debates among the Jews in New York City regarding the validity of particular eruvin or any eruv.

 In addition, the size of an eruv can be limited by a number of practical considerations.
 For example, the requirement that the eruv boundary be thoroughly checked each week and any needed repairs made before sunset on Friday limits the area that can be practically covered by a manageable eruv.
 The sensitivity of utility and public works crews about disturbing eruv-related attachments when making repairs can vary widely.
 Political and institutional differences, or differences about the correct interpretation of the relevant Jewish law, can also result in separate areas maintained by separate organizations.